SaidNivek/Project_2_Juan_Kevin/README.md

 ## Future Goals & Implementation
 - Add auth for users.
-- Prevent all users from deleting eny picture on the site.
+- Prevent all users from deleting any picture on the site.
 - You can only delete your own uploaded images.
 - "Like" button for pictures to tally how many likes have been given.